-The Port Museum at Founders Heritage Park gives an excellent overview of Nelson's maritime history, displaying models of a selection of the range of boats which frequented the region's coastlines and other relics of the past.
+The Port Museum at Founders Heritage Park gives an excellent overview of Nelson's maritime history, displaying models of a selection of the range of boats which once frequented the region's coastlines plus other relics of the past.
 Shipping was once Nelson's primary transport mode and key to the city's development.
-The exhibits also include part of the remarkable Captain Ricketts collection - more than 320 bottles,each containing as one or as many as 15 models of ships.
+The exhibits also include part of the remarkable Captain Ricketts collection - more than 320 bottles, each containing as one or as many as fifteen models of ships.

 The first room is the theatre which shows a film covering the history of Port Nelson 1841-1980.
 It describes the making of the Cut through the Boulder Bank in 1906.
-This naturally protected harbour spurred the New Zealand Company in 1842 to select this as the site for the settlement of Nelson, but it later proved a barrier to the development of the Port for larger ships.
+The naturally protected harbour spurred the New Zealand Company in 1842 to select the area as the site for the settlement of Nelson, but the Boulder Bank later proved a barrier to the development of the Port for larger ships.

 A splendid figurehead sits above the cabinets.
 This was once on the bow of the ship ‘Messenger', which was wrecked off Farewell Spit in 1879.
 A figurehead embodied the spirit of a ship and was originally believed to placate the gods of the sea and ensure a safe voyage.
 Almost every sailing boat prow had a carved figure looking down at the waves, and the variety was immense.

-For 35 years, the late Mr Russell Ricketts sent every available waking minute working on model ships to add to an ever-growing collection.
-The collection had about 2000 individual pieces and was passed on to his son, Captain Bill Ricketts, who cared for and added to what is a unique seafaring museum collection in New Zealand.
-There are more than 320 bottles on display here , each containing one rigged ship inside and some as many as three, and carboys, in which are assembled 15 fully rigged ships.
+For 35 years, the late Mr Russell Ricketts spent every available waking minute working on model ships to add to an ever-growing collection.
+The collection had about 2000 individual pieces and was passed on to his son, Captain Bill Ricketts, who cared for and added to what is a unique seafaring-museum collection in New Zealand.
+There are more than 320 bottles on display here, each containing one rigged ship inside and some as many as three, and carboys, in which are assembled 15 fully rigged ships.
 One such carboy is inside a large glass container originally used in the manufacture of alcohol.
-It contains a miniature replica of a view of Nelson Harbour in the 1880's created by John Turner on two levels.
+It contains a miniature replica of a view of Nelson Harbour in the 1880s created by John Turner on two levels.
 The circular structure sitting on the right on the upper level display was the old saltwater baths.
 The layout of the port has changed dramatically in recent years to cope with large container vessels and the log trade.

 The scale models of the Lord Auckland and Fifeshire were created by local artist Peta Raggett.
-These were two migrant ships in a group of four that headed for Nelson in 1841 along with the small brig Lloyds, with wives and children of the men sent in earlier ships who left earlier that year, and the Mary Ann.
+These were two migrant ships in a group of four that headed for Nelson in 1841, along with the small brig Lloyds, with wives and children of the men sent in ships which left earlier that year, and the Mary Ann.
 The Lord Auckland was a Barque, that had been built at Calcutta, India in 1836, for Messrs Brown and Co of London and was commanded by Captain Jardine.
 This ship arrived in Nelson with immigrants from London on 26th of February 1842 and one of the passengers, J. Barnicoat, made several drawings of the ship during the voyage.
-More about these ships can be found on the Early Settlers Database, created by Nelson City Council.
-On Wakefield Quay at the site of the early landings a beautiful wall records the passengers who disembarked from all of the early ships
+On Wakefield Quay at the site of the early landings a beautiful wall records the passengers who disembarked from all of the early ships.

 On the voyage of the lord Auckland to Nelson, the ship had on board 171 passengers, 42 crew, 18 sheep, 18 pigs, numerous geese, ducks and chickens for food and 95 tons of fresh water.

-Another model of note created by Raggett is the Mataura on your map.
+Another model of note created by Raggett is the Mataura .
 The Mataura was built in Glasgow in 1868 and purchased by the New Zealand Shipping Company in 1874.
-A fully rigged ship of 853 tons, she was fitted with the Harkin's patent dry air refrigerator and used to succesfully transport frozen meat to England in 1882.
+A fully rigged ship of 853 tons, she was fitted with the Harkin's patent dry air refrigerator and used to successfully transport frozen meat to England in 1882.
 The meat from the young colony arrived at its destination in excellent condition to everyone's delight.

 The model of ‘Mavis' was created by John Turner who died in 1931.
-It is a Steamer, whHi would have been familiar with Steamers like this in his youth, as they were used locally in the 1890s.
-The chart opposite shows Tasman Bay with all the main ports, harbours and bays where ships would load and unload cargo.
+It is a Steamer, with which Turner would have been familiar in his youth, as they were used locally in the 1890s.
+The chart shows Tasman Bay with all the main ports, harbours and bays where ships would load and unload cargo.

 Displays of rare coral, nautical flags and knot crafts can be found elsewhere in the Museum.
 D.N.
 Frost's model of the Victory and a bust of Lord Nelson provide a final reminder of how the city got its name.